Year-End Closing and Accounting

 - Fiscal Management Sub-Certification

 The UTSA fiscal year is September 1 through August 31.
 Year-end closing activities are performed each fiscal year to help provide an accurate and complete set of financial records to use as the basis for UTSA's annual financial report.
 During the months of June or July, the controller holds year-end workshops to communicate deadlines for year-end activities and to discuss the closing process, including any changes to business processes.
 A year-end calendar showing the deadlines, the date of the final August check run and other year-end closing activities is posted to the fiscal year-end website.

-UTSA uses accrual basis accounting as required by GASB Statement No. 35 and UT systemwide policy UTS 142.8.
+UTSA uses accrual basis accounting as required by GASB Statement No. 35.
 Accrual accounting matches expenses with the revenues that fund them by recording revenues in the fiscal year in which they are earned regardless of when payments are received, and expenses in the fiscal year in which they are incurred, regardless of when payments are made.
 Consequently, August is left open for the first few days of September.
 During this time, departments may make additional August entries to ensure all activity is reflected in the correct fiscal year and to avoid excessive accruals.

 After August is closed, an accounting period between the prior fiscal year (the year being closed) and the new fiscal year is used by Financial Affairs for year-end closing entries and other adjustments.
 Accrual entries are subject to a threshold, typically $10,000 or greater.

 The fiscal year is then closed after all closing entries and other adjustments are recorded and the annual financial report has been finalized.
 This fiscal year closing normally occurs in the first week of October.

 Closing entries made by Financial Affairs may include, but are not limited to, the following items.

 Expenses greater than $10,000 incurred by the receipt of goods or services in the prior fiscal year but not recorded before the August close are accrued (recorded) before the final annual close.Methods of identifying such expenses include, but are not limited to